 In Fig.~\ref{fig:refrigerator}, we plot the thermodynamic quantities as a function of $\tau$ for a different choice of temperatures and chemical potential of the baths, for three values of $\lambda$.
 We again see that for increasing $\tau$, all thermodynamic quantities converge to those of the continuous-time autonomous NESS, while for $\tau \ll g$, all currents decrease with decreasing $\tau$.
 However, here we find that $P_{ext}>0$ for all values of $\tau$.
-However, the heat current into the cold bath, $\dot{Q}_{2}$, which is shown in Fig.~\ref{fig:refrigerator}(a), becomes negative for intermediate values of $\tau$ for small $\lambda$, $\lambda \ll g$.
-This means for such values of $\lambda$ and $\tau$ heat flows out of the cold bath, thereby realizing a unique type of refrigerator.
-Once again, we see the dependence on $\lambda$, and therefore on the details of bath spectral functions.
+More interestingly, $\dot{Q}_{2}$, which is shown in Fig.~\ref{fig:refrigerator}(a), becomes negative at intermediate values of $\tau$ for $\lambda \ll g$, thereby realizing a unique type of refrigerator.
+This refrigerator utilizes the power from the switching of system-bath couplings to cool the cold bath.
+The dependence on $\lambda$ once again highlights the effect of the details of bath spectral functions.
 In Fig.~\ref{fig:refrigerator}(c), we show the $COP$ in the refrigerating regime.
-The $COP$ of the refrigerator shows a similar behavior as the efficiency of the heat engine as a function of $\tau$.
+The $COP$ of the refrigerator shows a similar behavior to the efficiency of the heat engine as a function of $\tau$.
 On reducing $\tau$ from $\tau>g^{-1}$, first it shows fluctuations above an overall increase, and then for $\tau \ll g^{-1}$ the $COP$ saturates.
-The horizontal dash-dotted line in Fig.~\ref{fig:refrigerator}(c) corresponds to $COP$ in the limit $\lambda \rightarrow 0$ which we will discuss in detail in the next subsection.
+The horizontal dash-dotted line in Fig.~\ref{fig:refrigerator}(c) corresponds to the $COP$ in the limit $\lambda \rightarrow 0$ which we will discuss in detail in the next subsection.